andersevenrud/RxOS-UI3/docs/DEVELOPER.md

 This makes it easy to swap out the actual server.

+All configurations are defined in `src/client/config.js` and `src/server/config.js` under the `skylark` namespace.

 ## Adding Applications

 > NOTE: Applications share the root-level dependencies from `pacakge.json`, as well as the `webpack.config.js` file.